Battle of Moshchun: Battle

 At the beginning of the war, part of the Kozarovichi dam was blown up to allow water from the Kyiv reservoir to enter the Irpin River in an effort to raise its level and create a natural barrier.
 The river exceeded its banks by 1.5–2 meters, making crossings difficult.
 The flooding made it almost impossible for Russian troops stationed at Hostomel Airport to reach Moshchun, which they considered as a gateway to Kyiv.

 On March 11, Russian troops launched a massive assault on Moshchun from all sides.
 Ukrainian troops brought reinforcements into the village in an attempt to repel the offensive.
 Under the influence of heavy artillery fire, Ukrainian forces gradually retreated to the outskirts of the village over the following days.
 In the aftermath, Ukrainian troops set up defensive positions in the forest near Moshchun.

-By 13 March, Ukrainian sources claimed that the 155th Separate Marine Brigade had suffered around 600 killed and another 600 wounded during the battle so far.
-Around March 14, Oleksandr Vdovychenko, the commander of the 72nd Mechanized Brigade, offered to the Commander-in-Chief of the Armed Forces of Ukraine, Valerii Zaluzhnyi to retreat from Moshchun.
+Around March 14, Vdovychenko offered to the Commander-in-Chief of the Armed Forces of Ukraine, Valerii Zaluzhnyi to retreat from Moshchun.
 The General replied by saying "If you move away, then Kyiv" and "We will look for forces and means".
 The command decided to continue the defense of the village and change its tactics.
 Vdovychenko began to rotate troops every three days, saying "Due to the density of shelling and the cold, it was impossible [for them] to stay longer."
 He also introduced a new battalion into the battle.